New Zealand High Court Rules Operation Against Kim Dotcom Was Illegal

 Mashiki writes: The New Zealand High Court ruled that spying against Kim Dotcom was illegal and that the GCSB spy agency violated the law, including the observation of citizens and residents within the country.
 It was also determined by the courts that the operation had gone on longer than was stated by both the police and GCSB.
 This may leave the extradition case up in the air since the methods used to gain the information have been ruled illegal.
 In turn, this makes the arrest illegal, along with the seizure of his equipment illegal.
 "The GCSB has now admitted that the unlawfulness was not just dependent upon residency issues, it went further," reports NZ Herald.
 The reason it went further was because it didn't have authorization to carry out the kind of surveillance that it was carrying out under the legislation as it was at that relevant time.
 The GCSB has said that it was impossible to plead the case as it would jeopardize national security.

-Not to share information (Score:2)
+Not to share information (Score:3)

 The GCSB has said that it was impossible to plead the case as it would jeopardize national security.